api3dao/promise-utils/README.md

 To release a new version follow these steps:

-1. `yarn && yarn build`
+1. `pnpm && pnpm build`
-2. `yarn version` and choose the version to be released
+2. `pnpm version` and choose the version to be released
-3. `yarn publish --access public`
+3. `pnpm publish --access public`
 4. `git push --follow-tags`